BergstromDomain/MainApp/docs/section_3_event_tracker_person/3_1_creating_a_person.md

 #### Creating git branches ####
-Create a new branch for the *Event-tracker* app.
-Within this branch create a that feature branch *create-person*.
+I started off by creating a new branch for the *Event-tracker* app.
+Within this branch I created a that feature branch *create-person*.
 ```bash
 git checkout -b event-tracker
 git checkout -b create-person
 ```

-#### Creating spec ####
+#### Creating the spec ####
-Create a new folder for the app and create a spec for the new feature.
+To keep my tests organised, I created a new folder for the app and I created a spec for the new feature.
 ```bash
 mkdir spec/features/event-tracker
 touch spec/features/event-tracker/creating_person_spec.rb
 ```

+I decided to keep the first version of the test very simple but I plan to add more validations later on.
 ```ruby
 require "rails_helper"